abjur/brcities/README.md

 Datasets
 --------

-The package provides five datasets: `br_city_code` containing IBGE code for every Brazilian city along with the respective state code, `br_state_code` containing IBGE code for every federative unity (states + the federal district), `br_indicators_code` with the IBGE indicator's numbers, `sp_place` with São Paulo places (cities and regions) codes, and `sp_variable` with the variables (indicators) code to get demographics from São Paulo.
+The package provides five datasets: `br_city_code` containing IBGE code for every Brazilian city along with the respective state code, and also each cities' latlong, `br_state_code` containing IBGE code for every federative unity (states + the federal district), `br_indicators_code` with the IBGE indicator's numbers, `sp_place` with São Paulo places (cities and regions) codes, and `sp_variable` with the variables (indicators) code to get demographics from São Paulo.

 IGBE's indicators
 -----------------